April 29, 2024

 Georgetown Project

-The Georgetown project tenements span 850 sq. km. in North Queensland and comprises three exploration permits: Georgetown, Perpendicular Peak and the Fiery Creek copper prospect.
-Of these, Fiery Creek is the most promising and the current exploration interest for EMU.
+The Georgetown project tenements span 850 sq. km. in North Queensland and comprise three exploration permits: Georgetown, Perpendicular Peak and Fiery Creek.
+Of these, Fiery Creek is the most promising and the current exploration interest for EMU as it covers the Yataga Copper Project.

-The Georgetown project is located in a resource-rich yet under-explored region in Queensland’s far north, situated within the Georgetown mining district, with a significant history of mining activities and mineral discoveries.
+The Georgetown tenements are located in a resource-rich yet under-explored region in Queensland’s far north, situated within the Georgetown mining district, with a significant history of mining activities and mineral discoveries.

 Badja Project

 The Badja project is located 32 kilometres southeast of the township of Yalgoo and covers an area of 870 hectares.
-The project's tenements include a centrally granted mining lease covering 7.3 hectares, an adjoining mining lease application covering 279.3 hectares, and a granted exploration license covering 590.3 hectares.
+The project's tenements include 2 centrally granted mining leases an adjoining mining lease application covering 279.3 hectares, and a granted exploration license covering 590.3 hectares.
 EMU’s previous drilling work has identified areas that are prospective for high-grade gold, tungsten and lithium.

 EMU is evaluating options to maximize the value of the project, either through sale or retention.